youhgo/WFAPP/readme.md

 * **TimeSketch Connector:** Ongoing
 ---

-**Disclamer**: I'm not a professional dev and this not secure by design.
+**Disclamer**: I'm not a professional dev and this tool is not secure by design.
-Therefore, it is **ABSOLUTLY NOT** recommended to expose it to the internet.
+Therefore, it is **ABSOLUTLY NOT** recommended to expose the API or Web UI to the internet.

+I'm currently working on an auth system.

 ## 🧐 What is WAPP?